-Move to 7 Gable Drive Hockerton Nottinghamshire Contact us Almost gone!
-SSTC
+Move to Gable Drive Hockerton Nottinghamshire Contact us Almost gone!
+SSTC now SOLD

 There is a unique opportunity to purchase one of the most energy efficient homes in the UK, nestled in the rural village of Hockerton, near the bustling country town of Southwell and next door to the Hockerton Housing Project a world-renowned sustainable development.

-For sale Eco home lake view 7 Gables Drive Hockerton
+SOLD Eco home lake view Gables Drive Hockerton

 This home offers a fantastic opportunity to live in a house fit for the future.
 Warm and comfortable living with built in resilience.
 The space is flexible and full of light with a very spacious conservatory to the south.
 The garden is landscaped, spacious and teaming with wildlife.
 The house sits close to other “eco” houses with a good social feel.
 The local pub is just a short walk away.
 Southwell just over the hill offers good shops, restaurants, schools and many other amenities within a thriving community.
 Full details available in the sale brochure here.
 The super insulated earth sheltered design works very well indeed at keeping bills to a minimum and the environmental impact low.
 It is a 2 or 3 bedroom home so suitable for singles to small families.
 It would be an ideal place to grow up in!
 So “How to buy an eco home in Nottinghamshire”,